Successful treatment for OCD in young adults requires uncovering root causes.

 It’s not unusual to experience some degree of obsessive thinking, or a strong desire for things to be a certain way.
 In fact, people sometimes describe themselves as OCD when they really mean that they like to be neat and organized.
 But if you suffer from OCD, you know that this disorder is deeply painful and upsetting.

-Young people with OCD are unable to turn off their disturbing and anxiety-producing thoughts.
+Young people with OCD are unable to turn off their obsessive and anxiety-producing thoughts.
 Therefore, the only way they can attempt to control these obsessions, as they are called, is by engaging in ritualistic behaviors known as compulsions.
 By repeating a behavior a certain number of times, ordering things in a very specific way, or otherwise obeying a set of rigid rules, they attempt to keep the anxiety of OCD at bay.

 Know the Facts

-OCD in young adults not only compromises everyday functioning, it also increases the risk of suicide by as much as 10 times. .
+OCD in young adults not only compromises everyday functioning, it also increases the risk of suicide by as much as 10 times.

 The Four Types of OCD Symptoms